-The contact center of today may however cease to exist.
+The contact center of today may however cease to exist, believe experts.
 The International Customer Management Institute (ICMI) and Oracle released a new research report, focuses on cutting-edge technologies that are rapidly infiltrating today’s contact centers and how they are changing the customer experience in new and positive ways.
 With evolving technologies come new expectations, and this research report explores how organizations are adapting to new advancements, including self-service options, artificial intelligence, connected devices and more.
 [Click here to read the full report]

 By analyzing survey data from over 300 contact center professionals, mostly CXOs and head of the respective departments, the researchers stated that 41 percent of respondents expect their contact centers’ use of bots/AI to increase in the next 12-18 months.
 This change in perception is linked to the benefits of using new technologies.
 Organizations offering IoT/connected technologies reported a 50 percent increase in customer satisfaction, while 44 percent of organizations offering IoT/connected technologies reported satisfaction remaining the same.

 “The increased presence of connected devices and artificial intelligence in the contact center is inevitable.
 Contact centers are wise to look toward the future and make it a priority to adopt new technologies that support these capabilities,” said Justin Robbins, group director, content & community, ICMI.
 “The benefits of adopting these new technologies will be realized from the executive office to the frontline employee to the individual customer and will have a major impact on the entire customer service experience.”